hpe-dev-incubator/hpe-dev-portal/content/blog/application-modernization-with-the-application-workbench.md

 HPE Ezmeral Application Workbench features a simple to use, workflow-based, web-based graphical user interface (WebUI) to help you build modern applications visually.
 Use it to update legacy source code to build a new, custom docker image, and convert your legacy application into a microservice-based, modern app.
 After installing the App Workbench on your workstation, you can [build your application](https://docs.containerplatform.hpe.com/53/app-workbench-5-1/getting-started/AWB51_Overview.html) using just a few simple steps.

 Key features of the HPE Ezmeral Application Workbench include:

-* KubeDirector Application support
+- KubeDirector Application support
-* Public and private Docker registry support
+- Public and private Docker registry support
-* Source-to-Image capabilities, allowing users to transform monolithic application source code to executable Docker images
+- Source-to-Image capabilities, allowing users to transform monolithic application source code to executable Docker images
-* A feature rich application development workspace, including the ability to:
+- A feature rich application development workspace, including the ability to:
-  * Edit Dockerfiles, HTML, JSON, Markdown, Python, SH, XML, YAML files in one place.
+ - Edit Dockerfiles, HTML, JSON, Markdown, Python, SH, XML, YAML files in one place.
-  * Organize configuration scripts and application specific startup scripts in one place.
+ - Organize configuration scripts and application specific startup scripts in one place.
-  * Output a fully formatted JSON or YAML file to apply to your K8s cluster with [KubeDirector operator](https://kubedirector.io/) installed.
+ - Output a fully formatted JSON or YAML file to apply to your K8s cluster with [KubeDirector operator](https://kubedirector.io/) installed.

 The HPE Ezmeral Application Workbench allows you to point to a repository, bring in a Docker image, modify config scripts, and create your own startup script.
 With the help of the Workspace editor in the App Workbench tool set, users can create Dockerfiles by splitting the monolithic application components into a microservice or distributed model.
 This feature also helps in containerization refactoring where monolithic apps are moved into containers with minimal modifications, enabling users to incorporate cloud-native features and improve portability.
-Once you’re done, all you need to do is to use a standard kubectl command: “kubectl apply –f <yourapp.json/yaml>” of the JSON or YAML file that’s been outputted.
+Once you’re done, all you need to do is to use a standard kubectl command: `kubectl apply –f <yourapp.json/yaml>` of the JSON or YAML file that’s been outputted.
 The HPE Ezmeral Application Workbench delivers your app right into your HPE Ezmeral Container Platform App catalog.

 ## Advantages of using the HPE Ezmeral Application Workbench

 The HPE Ezmeral Application Workbench offers support to build KubeDirector applications that can be deployed on a CNCF-certified K8s cluster with the KubeDirector operator add-on.
 KubeDirector is an open-source project that uses the Kubernetes Custom Resource Definition (CRD) framework to enable transparent integration with Kubernetes user/resource management, allowing you to deploy stateful applications on Kubernetes.
 It leverages native Kubernetes API extensions and acts as a scheduler and launcher of applications on top of the Kubernetes platform.

 KubeDirector empowers the application, doing a lot of stuff in the background for you.
 You don’t have to write “go code” or an operator for it; it will use what you have.
 And if you don’t have an operator, and you have a legacy application that needs statefulness and persistent directories, KubeDirector can assist.
 You can think of it as a custom operator.
 Using KubeDirector is a lot easier than using YAML, requiring less files and manual definition, and more powerful than using Helm charts, which don’t track the state of a node.

 Because of KubeDirector, applications built using the HPE Ezmeral Application Workbench can be easily deployed on the HPE Ezmeral Container Platform, which allows it to leverage the HPE Ezmeral Data Fabric, for a full end-to-end Kubernetes application experience.
 Using the HPE Ezmeral Application Workbench accelerates time to value for all your application modernization projects, including big data, artificial intelligence / machine learning (AI/ML), developer operations (DevOps), and continuous integration / continuous deployment (CI/CD).

-## Conclusion:
+## Conclusion

 Legacy applications can hold you back in your digital transformation because it is software developed on outdated hardware and design principles.
 The success of your digital transformation depends on your ability to innovate and accelerate developer productivity at scale through newer, cloud native technologies.